 So, how do you get them to stick around?
 How do you get your site to pass the blink test?
 Here are our top five tricks of the trade.

 No-one will wait patiently while content loads.
-Your site must load quickly.
+Your website must load quickly.

-Use strong and simple graphic designs, which help visitors find key content quickly.
+Use strong and simple graphic designs to help visitors find key content quickly.

-Research indicates that it’s important to keep your most important content ‘above the fold’ (a term which harks back to newspapers and the space seen above the fold).
+It’s important to keep your most important content ‘above the fold’ (a term which harks back to newspapers and the space seen above the fold).
 In digital terms, it means the screen area before you need to scroll.
-The findings of the study found that the content above the fold received 57% of viewing time, the second screen received about a third of that (17% viewing time) and the remaining 26% was spread in a long-tail distribution.
+Research found that the content above the fold received 57% of viewing time, the second screen received about a third of that (17% viewing time) and the remaining 26% was spread in a long-tail distribution.

 In other words, the closer a piece of information is to the top of the page, the higher the chance that it will be read.